 “If you can’t rely on the media, you have to become the media,” JyskeBank editor-in-chief Lasse Hoegfeldt told the Content Marketing Institute.
 “And that’s what we are thinking.”

 The company was one of the first in financial services marketing to truly embrace digital video marketing as a potential growth channel for their brand.
-The company has produced hundreds of truly insightful journalistic videos, after having trouble securing coverage from traditional media sources.
+After having trouble securing coverage from traditional media sources, the company has produced hundreds of truly insightful journalistic videos.

 Even today, the company employs video marketing heavily with other channels.
-They focus on employing education-first strategies that position them as a trusted advisor with their audience.
+They focus on employing education-first strategies that position them as a trusted advisor to their audience.

-In the early days of this strategy, there were few financial services companies that had truly embraced digital video, and none that had done it in a way that was so journalistic.
-Jyske Bank videos look like they might belong on TV, which helped them to stand out from the competition.
+In the early days of this strategy, few financial services companies had truly embraced digital video, and none had done it in a way that was so journalistic.
+Jyske Bank videos look like they might belong on TV, which helped them stand out from the competition.

-8. Prudential Uses Thought Leadership Interviews on LinkedIn to Connect with a Business Audience
+8. Thought Leadership Interviews on LinkedIn to Connect with a Business Audience – Prudential

 Prudential is one of the largest names in financial services.
 The company is also taking a unique approach to social media marketing, using LinkedIn to target business customers, connecting with them with a wide range of different content types.

-This approach helps to continue to solidify their brand as a thought leader in the industry and build the personal brands of their employees as well.
+This approach helps to solidify their brand as a thought leader in the industry and build their employees’ personal brands.

 Effective Financial Services Marketing Doesn’t Have To Be Boring

-Financial Services marketing is an industry that necessitates that many companies play it safe when it comes to their marketing campaigns.
-There are certain rules and regulations regarding what can be said, and what cannot be said in financial services campaigns.
+Financial Services marketing is an industry that necessitates that many companies play it safe in their ongoing marketing campaigns.
+There are certain rules and regulations regarding what can and cannot be said in financial services campaigns.
 However, that doesn’t mean that you need to allow those restrictions to limit your creativity.